 Are you using pilates as part of a body reshaping or toning program and found yourself wondering why when you’ve put in effort into your exercise regime 5 days a week, never miss your Pilates class, you’re still not getting the results you want?
+Is pilates good for weight loss?

 Unfortunately, whether you’re entering into a new fitness regime, or you’ve always been into fitness, there is something that gets majorly overlooked when you aren’t getting the results you want.
 Ever heard of the phrase ‘cheat day’?
 What about ’80% exercise, 20% diet’.